 We enjoy dinner at a local restaurant tonight.

 Today we leave Lhasa and travel overland on the “Friendship Highway” to Yamtrok Lake.
 Spectacular mountain views give way to the bluest water as we come upon the lake.
 Yamtrok is believed to be the physical transformation of a goddess.
 Seen from above, with its unique fan shape, the mythology is believable.
-The lake has dozens of islands, bays and inlets that we tour by boat.
-Then, we continue our drive to Gyantse (about 13,000 feet), which was once the third largest city in Tibet.
+After admiring the beauty of Yamtrok, we continue our drive to Gyantse (about 13,000 feet), which was once the third largest city in Tibet.
 Here, there may be a possibility of witnessing a water burial.

 Dinner tonight is at our hotel.

 After breakfast at our hotel in Gyantse, we set out to explore the Palchor Monastery.
 This monastery was built in the early 1400s and boasts the largest Buddhist stupa in Tibet, the Kumbum Podang.
 With 108 chapels and the presence of countless pilgrims offering prayers, we are surrounded with ancient texts and the dim light of yak candles.